 The Divinity School is accredited by The Commission on Accrediting of The Association of Theological Schools in the United States and Canada (ATS).
-The following degrees are approved: Master of Divinity, Master of Arts in Christian Education, Master of Arts in Christian Ministry, and Doctor of Ministry.
+The following degrees are approved: Master of Divinity, Master of Arts in Christian Ministry, and Doctor of Ministry.
 The School’s policy of decision making regarding faculty, curriculum, degree requirements, and library resources are in accordance with ATS policies and standards.

 The Commission contact information is: